Online Privacy

 Install a DNS configuration profile from your preferred provider.

-Choosing a DNS Provider
+Picking a DNS provider

 Mullvad DNS: Run by the Swedish VPN company Mullvad.
 Zero logs, fully open source, strong privacy jurisdiction.
 Less mainstream but excellent for privacy-focused users.

-Your DNS queries — the list of domains you look up — are hidden from your ISP, your network operator, and anyone monitoring your connection.
-Your ISP can no longer build a browsing profile based on your DNS traffic.
+What it DOES protect: Your DNS queries — the list of domains you look up — are hidden from your ISP, your network operator, and anyone monitoring your connection.
+Your ISP can't build a browsing profile from your DNS traffic anymore.

 What it does NOT protect: